nsubstitute/NSubstitute/docs/help/_posts/2010-05-02-throwing-exceptions.markdown

 ```
 -->

-The `Throws` and `ThrowsAsync` helpers in the namespace NSubstitute.ExceptionExtensions could be use d
+The `Throws` and `ThrowsAsync` helpers in the `NSubstitute.ExceptionExtensions` namespace can be used to throw exceptions when a member is called.

 ```csharp
 //For non-voids: